ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 VimTeX will leave any `<Plug>` mapping you define manually as is, and won't apply the default `LHS` mapping (this behavior is explained in `:help vimtex-default-mappings`).

 ### Example: Disabling all default mappings and selectively defining your own
-VimTeX also makes it easy to disable *all* default mappings, then selectively enable only the mappings you want using the LHS of your choice.
+VimTeX also makes it easy to disable *all* default mappings, then selectively enable only the mappings you want, using the LHS of your choice.
 From `:help vimtex-default-mappings`:

 > If one prefers, one may disable all the default mappings through the option